 Going back historically, the Boston Red Sox have lost four straight Ultimate Games in the World Series, beginning in 1946 when they lost to the St. Louis Cardinals.
 The New York Yankees have appeared in the most Ultimate Games (30 through the 2018 Wild Card Game), winning 17, also a record.

-Most Recent Ultimate Game: Game Seven of the 2018 NL Championship Series, Dodgers vs. Brewers.
+Most Recent Ultimate Game: Game Seven of the 2018 NL Championship Series, Dodgers over the Brewers.

 Ultimate Games in World Series: 39; most recent was Game Seven of the 2017 World Series.
 38 of these games were Game Seven of the series.
 One game (1912, Boston Red Sox vs. New York Giants) was Game Eight, due to a tie game.
 The home team has a 19-20 record in these games.